 In Peru the Inca Trail is less demanding, but nonetheless the 4200 metre Dead Woman’s Pass’ is a significant challenge for most hikers, especially if you’re not used to trekking at high altitude.

-Trekking peaks including Mount Toubkal in Morocco, Mount Ararat in Turkey, Mount Kenya and Mount Kilimanjaro in East Africa and the Mera and Island Peaks mentioned above are fantastic high-altitude treks for anyone who loves the challenge of not just hiking at altitude but also the achievement of bagging a peak along the way.
+Trekking peaks including Mount Toubkal in Morocco, Mount Ararat in Turkey, Mount Kenya and Mount Kilimanjaro in East Africa are fantastic high-altitude treks for anyone who loves the challenge of not just hiking at altitude but also the achievement of bagging a peak along the way.